micbay/RaceTimerAndController/README.md

 <br>

 # **Introduction**
-This is an Arduino based project that implements an inexpensive, full featured, race game controller that can be used for timed racing games of 1-4 racers.
+This is an Arduino based project, that implements an inexpensive, full featured, race game controller that can be used for timed racing games of 1-4 racers.
 Though the primary application is for slot car racing, the implementation is generally suited for any lane/gate based application.
 A [local configuration file](#config-file) can be maintained, to customize menus, sounds, default setup, and many other system parameteres.

 **Key Features** - The primary features of the system include:
 - 1-4 racer lanes/gates